MasterMindRomii/MasterMindRomii/README.md

 - Front-end development of distributed systems that scale.
 - Casual Full stack development
 - Designning and Editing.
-- DSA Problems, I am/was an active participant in Codechef and LeetCode.
+- DSA Problems, I am an active participant in Codechef and LeetCode.
 - Deep Learning, I love to explore the inner working of different type of neural networks and models.

 ## Connect with me